FeepingCreature/powerline-d/README.md

 ## Troubleshooting

-If you encounter any issues, please check the [FAQ](https://github.com/your-username/powerline-d/wiki/FAQ) or open an [issue](https://github.com/your-username/powerline-d/issues/new).
+If you encounter problems, please open an [issue](https://github.com/FeepingCreature/powerline-d/issues/new).

 ## Credits